OctopusDeploy/docs/docs/administration/sync-instances/index.md

 Do not split an instance and sync it for any of the following use cases.

 - You want an approval process for any changes to your deployment process.
 Please see our [config as code feature](/docs/projects/version-control/index.md) as that integrates with git.
 - You want to move a project from the default space to another space on the same instance (or different instance).
-Please see our documentation on [Export/Import Projects feature](docs/projects/export-import/index.md).
+Please see our documentation on our [Export/Import Projects feature](docs/projects/export-import/index.md).
 - You want to create a test instance to test out upgrades or try out new processes.
 Please see our guide on [creating a test instance](/docs/administration/upgrading/guide/creating-test-instance.md)
 - You want to upgrade the underlying VM hosting Octopus Deploy from Windows Server 2012 to Windows Server 2019.
 Please see our guide on [moving the Octopus Server](/docs/administration/managing-infrastructure/moving-your-octopus/move-the-server.md).
 - You want to move the SQL Server database from SQL Server 2012 to SQL Server 2019.
 Please see our guide on [moving the Octopus Database](/docs/administration/managing-infrastructure/moving-your-octopus/move-the-server.md).
 - You want to migrate from self-hosted Octopus to Octopus Cloud.
-Please see our [migration guide](/docs/octopus-cloud/migrations.md) on how to leverage [Export/Import Projects feature](docs/projects/export-import/index.md) to accomplish this.
+Please see our [migration guide](/docs/octopus-cloud/migrations.md) on how to leverage the [Export/Import Projects feature](docs/projects/export-import/index.md) to accomplish this.
 - You want to consolidate multiple Octopus Deploy instances into a single Octopus Deploy instance.
-Please see our documentation on [Export/Import Projects feature](docs/projects/export-import/index.md).
+Please see our documentation on our [Export/Import Projects feature](docs/projects/export-import/index.md).

 ## Syncing is not cloning

 Syncing is not the same as cloning.
-Cloning an instance will result in the same data.
-In addition to having all the same targets, environments, variables, tenants, projects, etc., the unique identifiers stored in the Octopus database will be the same; including the thumbprint and master key.
+Cloning an instance will result in an exact replica (or copy) of data from the source.
+In addition to having all the same targets, environments, variables, tenants, projects, etc., the unique identifiers stored in the Octopus database will be the same; including the Server thumbprint and database master key.
 Cloning is typically a one-time operation, such as standing up a new server.

 Syncing an instance involves copying data between instances with a known delta.
-The delta is can range from projects, deployment processes, environments, lifecycles, retention policies, tenants, accounts, workers, targets, or variable values.
-Each instance will have different ids, thumbprint, and master key.
+The delta can range from projects, deployment processes, environments, lifecycles, retention policies, tenants, accounts, workers, targets, or variable values.
+Each instance will have different ids, Server thumbprint, and database master key.

 ## Tools and features to avoid